A Journey Through Time: Lockerbie Bombing, Past Life Death in Germany, and Hans's Past Life Shadow

 I awoke on December 22 to the news of the Lockerbie Bombing with media footage that was so viscerally disturbing, I experienced what I would later come to understand as a panic attack.

 This was my first panic attack.
 It was such a foreign experience that I simply kept it bottled up until the holidays were over.
-But as the flight traffic over our house kept reminding me of the Lockerbie Bombing, I silently unraveled.
+But as the flight traffic over our house kept reminding me of the Lockerbie air disaster, I silently unraveled.
 That the plane had exploded and killed hundreds of passengers seemed less dramatic than the 11 deaths that occurred on the ground.
 None of it made sense.
 I simply felt an inexplicable connection to the victims on the ground.

 It was Hans who offered the clues years later and helped me to understand the origin of my fear.